dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    whether these assertions have been revoked.

-   EAP-EDHOC peer and server implementations MUST support the use of Certificate Revocation Lists (CRLs); for details, see Section 3.3 of [RFC3280].
-EAP-EDHOC peer and server implementations SHOULD also support the Online Certificate Status Protocol (OCSP), described in "X.509 Internet Public Key Infrastructure Online Certificate Status Protocol - OCSP" [RFC2560].
+   EAP-EDHOC peer and server implementations MUST support the use of Certificate Revocation Lists (CRLs); for details, see [RFC5280].
+EAP-EDHOC peer and server implementations SHOULD also support the Online Certificate Status Protocol (OCSP), described in "X.509 Internet Public Key Infrastructure Online Certificate Status Protocol - OCSP" [RFC6960].
 OCSP messages are typically much smaller than CRLs, which can shorten connection times especially in bandwidth-constrained environments.
 While EAP-EDHOC servers are typically connected to the Internet during the EAP conversation, an